puppetlabs/puppet_operational_dashboards/REFERENCE.md

 Data type: `Boolean`

 Whether to create and manage a Telegraf token with permissions to query buckets in the default organization.
-Defaults to true.

 Default value: `true`